willwm/mth343-sparsematrix/Writeup.md

 There are a variety of well-established numerical libraries available, including BLAS, EISPACK, LAPACK, and SciPy, but relatively few (that I am aware of) at the moment which are available for JavaScript, and even fewer available for TypeScript.

+While planning my implementation approach, I investigated the following JavaScript/TypeScript libraries for use in this project:
+  * Bluemath
+  * Math.js
+  * scijs

+I first chose Bluemath (@bluemath/common, @bluemath/linalg), as it was directly compatible with TypeScript, but shifted to Math.js early on, mainly due to the fact that Math.js had a .transpose() method available.
+Unfortunately, the TypeScript definitions for the mathjs package are out of date, so I had to implement more workarounds than I would have liked, to add support for the new API methods that did not have corresponding definitions in the @types/mathjs package.

+While all of the libraries that I investigated have similar core features, I found that both Bluemath and scijs use an NDArray implementation internally, which appears to be a better option for matrix manipulation than I found with Math.js' DenseMatrix and SparseMatrix implementations.

 # Analysis